urcsc170/csc170-course-documentation/lab18-google-analytics/instructions.md

 This step shows you the process for telling Google that your sitemap exists, so your site will be crawled immediately and therefore show-up in SERPs more quickly.
 However, we (the TAs and the Professor) can't tell if you actually do this step, so it's *optional*.

-1. Go back to the Site Dashboard in Google Webmaster Tools
+1. Go back to the Site Dashboard in Google Search Console
 2. Click the **Sitemaps** bar (the third column)
 3. On the Sitemaps page, click the button: **ADD/TEST SITEMAP**
 4. In the pop-up, type-in **sitemap.xml**